As men, learn what you can do to prevent the second-most common cause of cancer deaths.

 “My dad had colon cancer, which meant I was more prone to getting it than average,” Good says.
 “Two of my brothers were also diagnosed with prostate cancer.
 I knew it had to be there.”

-After moving from Fort Dodge to Waukee, he saw Urologist Brian Gallagher, MD, at The Iowa Clinic Men's Center.
+After moving from Fort Dodge to Waukee, he saw a Urologist at The Iowa Clinic Men's Center.
 Another blood test showed that Good's PSA number had risen further, and more biopsies were performed.
 Finally, the cancer was located.

 From the time Good began pursuing the reason behind his rising PSA, a total of 63 tissue samples had been taken.
 “Only one was positive for cancer — and it was an aggressive cancer at that,” Good says.

-After discussing his options with Gallagher, Good opted for a radical prostatectomy.
+After discussing his options with his Urologist, Good opted for a radical prostatectomy.
 On November 11, 2014, his prostate gland and some surrounding tissue were surgically removed.
 Because the cancer had not spread outside of the prostate, he did not have need to have chemo- or radiation therapy.

 Today Good is cancer-free.
-“I consider myself very fortunate that Dr. Gallagher found it,” he says.
+“I consider myself very fortunate that they found it,” he says.

 But not everyone is so fortunate.
 Good learned that the husband of a college classmate died from prostate cancer in 2015.
 “He got his physicals but never had a PSA test.
 When he became sick, (the cancer) had already spread throughout his body.
 Really?
 It only takes a simple blood test.”